QST: Magazine name

-The magazine’s name is the radio "Q signal" for "calling all stations" or "the following message is to be forwarded to all amateur stations".
+The magazine's name is the radio "Q signal" for "calling all stations" or "the following message is to be forwarded to all amateur stations".

 Content

 QST includes projects for the amateur radio enthusiast, and pictures, articles, columns, and reports on ARRL affairs.
 Particular interest is given to amateur radio's role in emergency communications such as in the hours after the September 11 attacks and in Hurricane Katrina.

 Supplemental content to the magazine is available on the ARRL website, including an abridged archive in PDF format, available to ARRL members, that spans all content dated 1915–2011.

 As part of its centennial celebration in 2014, ARRL published two volumes of QST reprints from 1915 to 2013: One on Amateur Radio technology and the other on advertising.

+Notable content includes a circuit in the April 1968 issue from Ronald Stordahl, the founder and current CEO of DigiKey (as of 2023).

 History

 The first issue of the magazine was published in December 1915, with its first three issues financed by American Radio Relay League founder Hiram Percy Maxim and secretary Clarence D. Tuska, with an expectation that increased membership would finance its continued existence.
 In October 1916, the editors announced the formation of The QST Publishing Company, mostly to insulate Maxim and Tuska from possible litigation risks.

 Publication of QST was temporarily suspended after the September 1917 issue.
 In April 1917, the United States government, following its entrance into World War I, banned all amateur radio activities, and a large percentage of the magazine's subscribers had entered military service.
 The ban on amateur radio was lifted after the conclusion of the war.
 QST returned in May 1919 with no cover – billed as “ARRL special bulletin” – and only 8 pages long.
 At a meeting in New York on March 29, a group that included Maxim, Tuska, and nine others decided to finance its return in this form and make a plea for membership and subscription renewals.

 The June 1919 issue, still without a cover, announced that the wartime ban on receiving had been lifted.
-Finally, in July 1919, QST resumed its previous format, although amateurs were not be permitted back on the air until that fall, when a supplement to the October 1919 issue proclaimed “BAN OFF”.
+Finally, in July 1919, QST resumed its previous format, although amateurs were not permitted back on the air until that fall, when a supplement to the October 1919 issue proclaimed “BAN OFF”.
 By September 1920, QST was back up to 100 pages, a size not seen since April 1917.

 Publication continued throughout World War II, despite amateur radio's repeated wartime hiatus by order of the U.S. government.
 During both wars, amateurs were in high demand as military radio operators, and QST's staff pitched in for the war effort.